bhisaac/5eFP/5eFP-SRD.md

 You know two cantrips of your choice from the bard spell list.

-### Spell Slots
+### Mana

-You begin the game with two 1st level spell slots.
-To cast one of your spells, you must expend a slot of the spell’s level or higher.
-You regain all expended spell slots at the end of the game session.
+You gain 2 mana.
+To cast one of your spells, you must spend an amount of mana equal to the spell’s level or higher.
+You regain all spent mana at the beginning of a game session.

 For example, if you know the 1st-level spell _cure wounds_ and have 2 mana, you can spend 1 mana to cast _cure wounds_ as a 1st-level spell or 2 mana to cast it as a 2nd-level spell.

 ### Spells Known

-You know four 1st-level spells of your choice from the bard spell list.
+You know CHA 1st-level spells from the bard spell list.

-Whenever you unlock a Magic feature (i.e., Magic I, Magic II, Magic III, etc.), you can choose one of the bard spells you know and replace it with another spell from the bard spell list, which also must be of a level for which you have spell slots.
+Whenever you purchase a Magic upgrade, you can choose one of the bard spells you know and replace it with another spell from the bard spell list that you can cast.

 ### Spellcasting Ability